-Segregation of the In-operative accounts:-
+Segregation of the In-Operative Accounts: -

 The segregation of the inoperative accounts from the operative accounts is from the point of view of reducing risk of frauds etc. in such accounts.
-However, all efforts shall be made to ensure that the customer does not get inconvenienced in any way, just because his/her account has been rendered inoperative.
+However, all efforts shall be made to ensure that the customer does not get inconveniences in any way, just because his/her account has been rendered inoperative.
 The transaction shall be monitored at a higher level both from the point of view of preventing fraud and making a Suspicious Transaction Report after assessment.
 However, the entire process to remain unnoticeable by the customer

-7. Depositor Education and Awareness Fund (DEAF):
+7. Depositor Education and Awareness Fund (DEAF)

 In terms of announcement of Monetary Policy 2013-14 and pursuant to the enactment of the Banking Laws (Amendment) Act, 2012, Section 26A has been inserted in the Banking Regulation Act, 1949, which inter alia, empowered RBI to establish a Depositor Education and Awareness Fund (DEAF).
-Accordingly the DEAF Scheme, 2014 has been made operational.
+Accordingly, the DEAF Scheme, 2014 has been made operational.
 In terms of RBI guidelines, amounts outstanding in the following accounts remaining inoperative for 10 years and above are to be transferred to DEAF A/c of RBI along with interest wherever applicable.

 - Interest bearing Deposit A/cs,

-- Non-Interest bearing Deposit accounts, and
+- Non-Interest-bearing Deposit accounts, and

 - Other Credit Items.